rdlauer/articles/blues/triangulation/triangulation.md

 Wi-Fi triangulation becomes **even more valuable** when you realize the power requirements are minimal, and it adds only 1-2 seconds to the sync time with Notehub.

+Be sure to consult the developer documentation on [Cell Tower and Wi-Fi Triangulation](https://dev.blues.io/notecard/notecard-walkthrough/time-and-location-requests/#using-cell-tower-and-wi-fi-triangulation) as there are additional settings in Notehub that you may want to change, depending on how you use triangulation in your solution.

 ## Triangulation with Wi-Fi Notecard

 Up until now, all of these instructions have revolved around using the Cellular Notecard.
-What about if you're using the Wi-Fi Notecard (which doesn't have an onboard GNSS/GPS module)?
+What about if you're using the [Wi-Fi Notecard](/products/wifi-notecard/) (which doesn't have an onboard GNSS/GPS module)?

 Luckily enough, Wi-Fi triangulation is enabled on the Wi-Fi Notecard by default, no configuration changes required!